nikogura/gomason/README.md

 #### Passwordfunc

-A bash shell function that will return the password to use when publishing.
+A shell function that will return the password to use when publishing.
 Really useful if you have a password manager with a cli such as LastPass.
 You'll have to login separately though.
 You won't be able to do it transparently via gomason... yet.  *(sometimes it takes a few tries to work out the magic)*

 example: